Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R9 280X should theoretically be much better than the GeForce GTX 560 overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 280X should perform much faster than the GeForce GTX 560 in general. (explain)

-Texel RateThe Radeon R9 280X will be quite a bit (more or less 140%) better at anisotropic filtering than the GeForce GTX 560. (explain)
+Texel RateThe Radeon R9 280X should be quite a bit (more or less 140%) faster with regards to texture filtering than the GeForce GTX 560. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon R9 280X is a better choice, but not by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon R9 280X is the winner, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison